ferrous-systems/wasm-training-2022/book/src/wasm-hello-world.md

 # The Hello World of WebAssembly

 We will work with Rust throughout this book.
-The first Hello World is thus a small Rust function to add 2 numbers together and return the result.
+The first "Hello World" application is thus a small Rust function to add 2 numbers together and return the result.

 ```rust